 - Optin types: range of different design options available depending on price plan

 Perhaps the most important feature of this plugin and what separates it from the competition is the ‘exit intent’ technology.
 OptinMonster claims that ‘70% of site visitors who abandon your site never return’.
-With the premium priced exit intent feature, the plugin will detect when a user is about to leave your site, and then launch the popup optin window.
+With the premium priced exit intent feature, the service will detect when a user is about to leave your site, and then launch the popup optin window.

 This is a great feature to have because you can set the plugin to only show the signup form when a user is about to leave your site.
 People who are enjoying your content can just keep on enjoying it without disruptions, only those who are leaving will get the popup treatment.
 Of course you still run the risk of annoying the deserters, but they were already leaving, and with 70% never coming back again, they’re fair game, right?
-Listen to me talking about readers like they’re pieces of meat 😉

 The exit intent technology is billed as being able to ‘detect visitor behavior and prompt them with a targeted campaign at the precise moment they are about to leave’.
 The first thing I did after reading that was put on my tinfoil hat and check my office for bugs.
 That level of artificial intelligence seemed extremely sophisticated for a WordPress Plugin.
 However, upon closer inspection, instead of using some type of magical netbot to track my movements, it looks like the plugin detects when your mouse cursor leaves the page area of the browser and then fires up the popup.
 While this isn’t quite the same level of mind reading I envisioned, it is a pretty good indicator of when someone is about to leave your site.